LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/threaded_engine_next_reified_2.rst.txt

    threaded_engine_next_reified(Engine, Answer)

 Retrieves the next reified answer from an engine.
-This predicate predicate always succeeds and blocks until an answer becomes available.
+This predicate always succeeds and blocks until an answer becomes available.
 Answers are returned using the terms ``the(Answer)``, ``no``, and ``exception(Error)``.